lu1dgy/react-pizza-v2.0.0/README.md

 <h1>React pizza-v2</h1>

 <h2>Description:</h2>
-<p>It's the better version of the previous React-pizza project<p>
+<p>This project is a pizza website with a frontend built using TypeScript and React.
+It includes features such as browsing and ordering pizzas, and adding to cart.
+The application uses modern web technologies and follows best practices in user interface design to provide an intuitive and responsive user experience.<p>
-<p>This page has pagination and search.
-My json is at the mockAPI</p>
+<p>My json is at the mockAPI</p>

 <h3>Technologies:</h3>
 <p>This page has adaptive layout.</p>